Scrollerer/Scrollerer.github.io/index.md

 **Projects Overview:**

-- Girlfriend Surpriser (Coming soon...)
+- Reveal a Secret Message (Coming soon...)
-> Made this one to surprise my girlfriend.
+> Press a button and reveal the Secret message - created this one to surprise my girlfriend for Valentine's Day.

 - Arpeggio piano (Coming soon...)
-> A custom playable arpeggio piano.
+> Become a professional piano player... sort of... not really.

 ---